nicholasrq/redux-process/readme.md

 ## Basic usge

-You may be familiar with redux's `combineReducers` function.
-Processor has its own alternative to provide such functionality.
+You're might be familiar with redux's `combineReducers` function.
+Processor has its own alternative with similar functionality.
 Let's say you have two scopes in your state: `user` and `todos`.
-To separate reducers for these scopes you can use `multiProcessor` function.
+To separate reducers for these scopes you can use `multi(setup[, initialState])` function.

 ```javascript
 import { createStore }        from 'redux';